nyrobert/dotfiles/README.md

   ```

 Create `~/.gitconfig_local` file for storing sensitive Git information.
-You can also create `~/.bash_local` for your private configuration
+You can also create `~/.bash_local` for your private configuration.
-(items that don't belong to be committed to a git repo).

 ## Features